oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-comment-each-property-and-method/rule.md

 &lt;HEAD&gt; and &lt;/HEAD&gt;
 tags.

-​
 To delimit the comments (ie top and bottom), you should use the standard block comment markers of &lt;!-- and --&gt;.

-A CSS file should be delimited with the block comment marks of ​​ /\* and \*/.
+A CSS file should be delimited with the block comment marks of /\* and \*/.

-If the file contains any function/sub module/class declaration, comments will be contained​​ to each of them containing at least the following:
+If the file contains any function/sub module/class declaration, comments will be contained to each of them containing at least the following:

 - function/sub module/class name
 - role of the function/sub module/class declaration